lilbluepenguin/RAMP_BRIDGE_training/xanadu_and_slurm.md

 - submit the example script `fastqc.sh` using `sbatch`

-- check on the running job using `squeue -user [username] `, if it is still in the queue (says PD for job status) wait a minute and type `squeue -user [username]` again to see if it has started running
+- check on the running job using `squeue -u [username] `, if it is still in the queue (says PD for job status) wait a minute and type `squeue -u [username]` again to see if it has started running

 - check on the resources used by the job after it's done running using `seff`